Connect with others who understand.

 Talk With Your Doctor

-If you’re unsure about your symptoms or if your treatment isn’t helping, reach out to your health care provider.
+If you’re unsure about your symptoms or if your treatment isn’t helping, reach out to your healthcare provider.
 They can help you find the right way to treat your condition and prevent it from getting worse.
 Receiving the right care early on can make a big difference in managing your symptoms and improving your comfort.

 Find Your Team

 MyEczemaTeam is the social network for people with eczema and their loved ones.
-On MyEczemaTeam, more than 53,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam, members come together to ask questions, give advice, and share their stories with others who understand life with eczema.

 Are you living with eczema?
 Have you ever had eczema on your feet and weren’t sure how to treat it?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.